 The guide and driver showed up the following morning to whisk us off to the park.
 Apparently no smaller tents were found, so S was stuck with the huge one (which she learned was full of holes after the first night), although the guide had his smaller two person he could share, which remained a possibility.
 According to the itinerary we had laid out, we had a long day ahead of us with a 6 hour drive to the park entrance and an 18km hike to the base camp.
 In reality, we were spending the night at the entrance and the next day’s hike was only 14km, a fact easily conveyed by the guide’s much better communication skills.
 We had a leisurely start to the day and made it to the park entrance before sundown.
 The park entrance is right next to a river (from which you can safely drink, or at least we didn’t fall ill from it) and hosts a couple of gers, one permanent structure, and an outhouse.

 Either way, we were stuck with ours for the time being, so the four of us set off for the base camp.
 The weather was getting cold, and it started snowing partway through our hike.
-Weirdly, the road we hiked is very much drivable, so I’m not sure why transport wasn’t provided all the way to the base camp (there’s no parking, so the driver would have to head back to the entrance after dropping us off), but another truck drove by and we were able to offload some of our bags with them which lightened the load.
+Weirdly, the road we hiked is very much drivable (er, well, as drivable as any other road in Mongolia, so basically a rutted out dirt path with several dozen river and wetland crossings), so I’m not sure why transport wasn’t provided all the way to the base camp (there’s no official parking at the base camp, but no lack of space), but another truck drove by and we were able to offload some of our bags with them which lightened the load.
 We made it to base camp soaked and miserable, worried that our hike to Malchin the following day would be ruined by the weather as well.
 The bad weather turned out to be temporary, and by later that day we were already catching glimpses of blue sky and towering peaks (which were previously obscured by fog and low cloud cover).
 The base camp is a modest affair, with one yurt during the summer months (they packed it up the day we left) and one large metal storage container.
 The river passes by here as well, so drinking water is easy to come by.

 We had a few hours to kill, so we went to explore the nearby glacier (the height and length of which is monitored by a couple government employees who live in the yurt).
 We came upon a spectacular hole in the ice with a small river flowing into it.
 We were told the hole goes down 80 meters to the bottom of the glacier.